Can You Pay Bills Directly From a Savings Account?

 This alternative may require a little more effort.
-Schedule all of your monthly payments, such as utilities, rent/mortgage, phone, etc., closely together, within the same week if possible.
-Then make a single withdrawal from your savings account to cover them all, deposit that into your checking account, from which you then make the payments as usual.
+Schedule all of your monthly payments, such as utilities, rent/mortgage, phone, etc., closely together within the same week if possible.
+Then make a single withdrawal from your savings account to cover them all, and deposit that into your checking account, from which you then make the payments as usual.

-If you budget your other expenses and purchases, you should be able to make one withdrawal every week or two, and end the month with fewer than six withdrawals while still earning the highest amount of interest each month.
+If you budget your other expenses and purchases, you should be able to make one withdrawal every week or two and end the month with fewer than six withdrawals while still earning the highest amount of interest each month.

 Many personal finance experts have shown over and over that it’s far easier to reach savings goals when your savings are out of sight.
 It is also why making contributions to your savings and investment accounts the moment you receive your paycheck has repeatedly shown to be one of the most effective strategies to build your personal net worth.

 However, it’s nice to know that you can pay bills directly from your savings account if necessary.